 Hilary Till is a principal of the Chicago-based consulting firm, Premia Research LLC, which designs commodity-oriented investment indices that are calculated and disseminated by S&P Dow Jones Indices.
 Prior to Premia, Ms. Till was the Chief of Derivatives Strategies at Putnam Investments, and a Quantitative Analyst at the Harvard Management Company.
 Her academic affiliations include serving as a Research Associate at the EDHEC-Risk Institute (of Nice, France) and as a member of the North American Advisory Board for the London School of Economics.
 Ms. Till is also a Solich Scholar at the J.P.
 Morgan Center for Commodities (JPMCC) at the University of Colorado Denver Business School and is the Contributing Editor of the JPMCC’s Global Commodities Research Digest.

-In Chicago, Ms. Till is a member of the Federal Reserve Bank of Chicago’s Working Group on Financial Markets and is an Advisory Board Member of the Arditti Center for Risk Management at DePaul University.
+In Chicago, Ms. Till is a member of the Federal Reserve Bank of Chicago’s Working Group on Financial Markets and has served as an Advisory Board Member of the Arditti Center for Risk Management at DePaul University.
 She also provides seminars (in Chicago) to staff from China’s futures exchanges.

 Ms. Till has presented her analyses of the commodity futures markets to the following institutions: the U.S. Commodity Futures Trading Commission, the International Energy Agency, the Bank of Canada, and to the (then) U.K. Financial Services Authority.
 Ms. Till has a B.A. with General Honors in Statistics from the University of Chicago and an M.Sc. degree in Statistics from the London School of Economics (LSE).
 She studied at the LSE under a private fellowship administered by the Fulbright Commission.